wiseman-timelord/Trans-Onnx/README.md

 <BR>Overall, the program automates the process of merging and converting model files, providing a convenient way to prepare models for machine learning tasks.
 <BR>
 <BR>Assistance required:
 <BR>GPT4 or GPT4+Web, may be able to fix it with the correct prompt, or otherwise programmer may be able to see whats wrong, create fork, the push fixed code to me.
-<BR>Program is currently unable..
+Program is currently unable..
 <BR>1) To copy the name of the selected folder to "model_dir" in "settings.json".
 <BR>2) To find the first "*.bin" file in the selected model folder and input its name into "first_bin_file" in the "settings.json"
 <BR>3) To copy the values for "max_sequence_length" from the "config.json" in the selected model folder to the "max_position_embeddings" in the "settings.json".